smithisdname/simple_shell/README.md

 Description

-Folarin and Chioma Ameh Simple Shell Project
+Folarin and Chioma Simple Shell Project
 Shell is a simple UNIX command interpreter that replicates some functionalities of the simple shell (sh).
 This program is written in C as a project for the ALX Software Engineering program.

 Compilation